ingSlonik/easy-db/packages/client/README.md

 The same API as using the `easy-db` directly.
 The same package for `browser`, `node` and `react-native`.
 Not create any database structure, just use it.
-MongoDB like queries for GET collection.
+MongoDB like query and projection operators for GET collection.

 Include types for TypeScript.